FaizAther/dcc888-papers/paper2/discussion.md

 2. Background
 3. Divergence Analysis
 4. Divergence Aware Register Spiller
-5. Expreiments
+5. Experiments
 6. Conclusion
 7. Acknowledgement
 8. References

 ### What was left for the conclusion?

-Reiteration of the problem statement, and referencing speific sections of the article where they provided solutions.
+Reiteration of the problem statement, and referencing specific sections of the article where they provided solutions.
 The authors pointed out that their work can be expanded upon to provided a better user experience for programmers, they have identified that their work helps compilation but not the programmer and they have left hints for further work in this regard.
 Ending with why their work is important.